langsari/codeless-data-mining/README.md

 When Surah Al-Fatihah translated into English translations, it has many different version between each translator.
 For example; the word: مالك in English can be translated to the word LORD (Maulana Wahiduddin Khan) and MASTER (Ibnu Kathir).

 ## Ojectives
-### Evaluate the similarity of 16 translator based on computational methods
+### Evaluate the similarity of each translator based on computational methods
 Dr. Mustafa Khattab, the Clear Quran
 Fadel Soliman, Bridges’ translation
 Abridged Explanation of the Quran